 - Compromised Email Accounts: This technique represents the fastest growing tactic today, due to the billions of compromised credentials from email providers that have been breached.
 Phishing emails come from legitimate email accounts and email domains that are trusted by spam and phishing filters, and, in turn, the email is delivered unencumbered to the unsuspecting end user.
 This tactic represents the biggest challenge for enterprises today.

 The Importance of UEBA to Detect Account Hijacking

 One of the Top 10 OWASP (Open Web Application Security Project) vulnerabilities is related to the ‘Broken Authentication and Session Management’ scenario.
-This is where hackers exploit Pass-the-Hash (PtH), Pass-the-Token (PtT), Brute Force and Remote Execution to gain access to user credentials (passwords and hash).
-Such attacks can be detected using the underlying UEBA machine learning algorithms tuned to inspect various parameters like timestamp, location, IP, device, transaction patterns, high-risk event codes and network packets, to identify any deviation from the normal behavior of a particular account and the corresponding transactions.
+As a result, this is where hackers exploit Pass-the-Hash (PtH), Pass-the-Token (PtT), Brute Force and Remote Execution to gain access to user credentials (passwords and hash).
+Such attacks undergo detection using the underlying UEBA machine learning algorithms.
+They provide inspection on various parameters like timestamp, location, IP, device, transaction patterns, high-risk event codes and network packets.
+Tune them to identify any deviation from the normal behavior.
+This can be of a particular account and the corresponding transactions.